I (We) Feel Seen, 9-C Prints, 11 Inkjet Prints, 65 x 70 cm, Text, 2018

 Such displays are the only publicly visible words, and are among the few supporting documents, on lesbian life during the Nazi regime in Vienna.

 “Girl” and “lady” had been codes in lesbian subculture since the first women’s movement.
 The colors lila and violet and the specifying of a girlfriend were other indicators of homosexuality in the 1920s.
 In her 1999 book Verbotene Verhältnisse (“Forbidden Relationships”), historian Claudia Schoppmann has worked on the history associated with the 1942 ads based on Viennese court records.
 The ad placed by the youth educator Lisbeth L. resulted in several exchanges of letters and at least one brief relationship.
 The Gestapo opened one of the letters and the women were brought to trial and sentenced to prison for “fornication abhorrent to nature.”

 Uncanny Materials Founding Moments of Art Education.
-A curatorial exhibition, research and education project curated by Elke Krasny and Barbara Mahlknecht.
-Acadamy of Fine Arts Vienna, Exhibit, 2016
+A curatorial exhibition, research and education project curated by Barbara Mahlknecht and Elke Krasny.
+Academy of Fine Arts Vienna, Xhibit, 2016

 Laughing Inverts, Artist Book, Hard Cover, 16,4 x 24 cm, 200 pages, 82 color- and 44 b/w Images, Kehrer Publisher, 2015

 Laughing Inverts, 2015